vlsi-lab/cva6/README.md

 # CVA6 RISC-V CPU + Keccak Accellerator
 CVA6 is a 6-stage, single-issue, in-order CPU which implements the 64-bit RISC-V instruction set.
 It fully implements I, M, A and C extensions as specified in Volume I: User-Level ISA V 2.3 as well as the draft privilege extension 1.10.
 It implements three privilege levels M, S, U to fully support a Unix-like operating system.
 Furthermore, it is compliant to the draft external debug spec 0.13.

-This branch implements a CV-X-IF Coprocessor for Keccak accelleration.
-The implemented instructions are the following:
+This branch implements a CV-X-IF Coprocessor for Keccak accelleration, adding the following custom instructions:
 - XOR3: three operand XOR
 - XANDN: XOR-AND-Negate: implements rd = rs1 ^ (~rs2 & rs3)
 - DXROLS: Dual-XOR-ROL-Single: implements rd = rs1 ^ (rs2 ^ ROL(rs3, 1))